 Teaching Narrative Writing Tips and Activities

 Last week, I walked you through how I thought Opinion Writing should be taught!
 Today, you’re going to get teaching narrative writing tips.
-Like the last week, I’m going to share best practices I think are best, mentor text suggestions, and even a closer look at Common Core expectations.
+Like last week, I’m going to share best practices I think are best, mentor text suggestions, and even a closer look at Common Core expectations.
 I hope you can walk away with ideas, activities, and inspiration for your narrative writing lesson plans.
 All of the images you see below (except for the read-alouds) are part of my ELA writing units.
 The links to all grade levels are at the bottom!

 Time to check grade level expectations from Common Core

 Common Core writing domain focuses on three big types of writing: informative, narrative, and today’s topic OPINION WRITING!
-It begins kindergarten and each year, gets progressively more in depth and detailed.
+It begins kindergarten and each year, gets progressively more in-depth and detailed.
 Here is a look at K-5’s expectations for opinion writing, according to Common Core.

 Primary Standards: